 As a parent, you may hear, before we do, of a distressing event that your student has experienced.
 If your student shares news with you that is unsettling, encourage him/her to contact the on-site staff.
 It is very helpful if the student also sends an email to the Office of International Education so we know what is going on.
 Parents are often a student's most important emotional contact.
 If you have concerns, please let us know so we can make contact with on-site staff as needed.
 If on-site staff or the Office of International Education determine some action is needed, be aware that the resolution may be different than what you could expect in the U.S or at Willamette and that your student may have lingering feelings of distress.
 This is natural.
 Reassure them and encourage them to talk to the onsite staff or contact us as a way to get a new perspective.

 Theft/loss of possessions is always a possibility just as it is on Willamette's campus.
-However, with careful attention, students can drastically reduce the chances of such incidents.
+With careful attention students can drastically reduce the chances of such incidents.

 - Review with your student which items of value are necessary for their experience and which should be left home.